-The target group for this programme will be all interested individuals who passed School Leaving Certificate (SLC) with English, Science, and Mathematics or equivalent and related Technical School Leaving Certificate (TSLC).
+The target group for this programme will be all interested individuals who passed Technical School Leaving Certificate (TSLC) in Civil Engineering with at least one year working experience in relevant field.

 7. Group size:

 The group size will be maximum of 48 (Forty eight) in a batch.